Galien week of innovation

 Phillip A. Sharp

-1993 Nobel Laureate for Physiology or Medicine; Institute Professor and Professor of Biology Emeritus, Koch Institute for Integrative Cancer Research, MIT; Co-Chair of the Galien Forum
+Nobel Laureate; Galien Forum Co-Chair; Institute Professor and Professor of Biology Emeritus, Koch Institute for Integrative Cancer Research, MIT; Co-Chair of the Galien Forum

 PANELISTS